rthrblck/guidelines/README.md

 ## Roadmap

+- [ ] Inputs
-- [ ] Build input form
+  - [ ] Fix input div width to eliminate text overlapping
-  - [x] Figure out how to handle state updates from field inputs (start with Storybook using fixtures.js)
-    - [x] Create all input fields with corresponding App level infrastructure
+  - [ ] Set individual input field limiters (min, max, step, etc).
+Actually, look up what input field properties exist, and see if any of them would be useful
-    - [ ] Define all input field states
+  - [ ] Custom input field component with individual variations to clean up inputs.js?

-    - [ ] Define all props needed for states
+- [ ] SVG
+  - [ ] Figure out how to display at a size that is userful to the user, currently too small
-  - [ ] Create custom input field component, and figure out how to add instance-specific variations (needed?)
+  - [ ] Alter the rendering logic once you figure out how to make it exportable so that the output numbers are correct in real world units
-- [x] Build app level component that contains all needed state infrastructure

-- [ ] Build guideline rendering engine
-  - [x] Plumb drawLine.js into svg.js to allow svg to use real inputs and generate real arrays of guidelines
-    - [x] Define 3 state variations for Blackletter, Italic, and Bookhand styles (make them inputs into the svg component)

 - [ ] Make it exportable
   - [ ] Find tool to export SVG to PDF (must be exported at precise size)